 Have you ever wondered if it’s even possible to win the victory over unwelcome thoughts in your mind?
 The Bible offers some simple, though not easy steps to show us how to achieve victory.

 Refusing to confess our sins leads to misery and defeat.
 On the other hand, a life lived in complete honesty – allowing sin and guilt to come out into the open – will be cleared of guilt, and will be rewarded with the joy that comes from being forgiven.
+The truth will set you free.
 The result is victory!
-How different the Christian life would be if we truly embraced this principle; if we all had the humility to live it each and every day!
+How different the Christian life would be if we truly understood why confession is important; if we all had the humility to live it each and every day!
 Lord, humble me so that I will be quick to confess my sins and shortcomings and live in the victory You offer!

 One of the most difficult parts of recovering from intimate betrayal is learning how and when to start allowing trust to be rebuilt.
 This becomes especially difficult when there have been multiple betrayals strung out over long periods of time, with periods of believed sobriety in between.
 How can we ever know what’s true when life has been one huge lie after another?
 How can we ever believe that the evidences of change are real this time when they’ve been nothing more than a mirage so many times before?
 While things are going very well for us right now, I’d be lying if I said this isn’t still a huge (HUGE) struggle for me.
 The Bible says in 1 Corinthians 13 that love always trusts; and the life of a Christian is supposed to be defined by love.
 So, it’s vital that I learn how to find truth and who, what, why, when, and how to trust.